 You may hate funny cat videos or game reviews, but the chances are you still use YouTube.
 A mammoth of video content, YouTube is a go-to spot for many.
 In fact, the platform has over 1 billion users which is one-third of all internet users.
 Huge.

 Or, maybe your daily companions are Vimeo and Twitch.
 One way or another, video content is a part of your digital life.
 The question is how to utilize it.

-In this article, we explain how you can legally save video to Mac to watch it anytime and anywhere.
+In this article, we compare top YouTube downloaders for Mac and explain how you can legally save video to Mac to watch it anytime and anywhere.

 Streaming content is a huge chunk of your internet traffic.
 Think Vimeo, Twitch, YouTube, Dailymotion, and other platforms where you can watch video displayed in real time.

 Relying on online streaming stymies your watching experience in many ways – from limited data usage to network issues.
 Plus Wi-Fi often fails you at the most crucial moments.

 If you ask YouTube for downloader, it will probably suggest you use YouTube Premium, a native paid subscription service to save content.
 For the monthly cost of $11.99, it allows you to download videos on iPhone and Android devices.
 Yes, you got it right – no Mac.
 To fill the gap and bring streaming content to a computer, you’ll have to consider third-party software.

 Whether to capture a few movies for an upcoming flight or save favorite clips to rewatch, Mac owners love downloaders.
 And it’s a piece of cake to find one.
 The problem with the majority of such tools is there are too many of them.
 Not to mention they could be used for copyright infringement.